Kakoytobarista/Foodgram/README.md

 ___

 The backend and partially the frontend are developed by me.
 Backend development, partial frontend development, containerization, deploying the project on a virtual machine, CI/CD, configuring daemons, setting up Nginx, and configuring the Gunicorn server for Django, as well as Docker Compose configuration.

-It is the final project of the Python Developer course from Yandex.Praktikum.

 "Product Assistant" is a website where users can publish recipes and subscribe to publications from other authors.
 Favorite recipes can be added to the favorites list.
 The "Shopping List" service allows users to download a list of products needed for selected dishes.

-After launching the project, documentation is available at: http://localhost/redoc/

 Technologies:
 * Python 3.8.5